-“Eligible Charities” mean charities that are registered and/or in good standing with its relevant local governing authority.
+“Eligible Cause” mean charities that are registered and/or in good standing with its relevant local governing authority.

-“Eligible Charity Database” means the database of Eligible Charities that are eligible to receive Donation Funds from Participants.
+“Eligible Cause Database” means the database of Eligible Causes that are eligible to receive Donation Funds from Participants.

 “Giving Programs” mean matching campaigns or other giving programs established by the Client from time to time.